 Interest income is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to that asset's net carrying amount on initial recognition.
 The interest income is calculated by applying the effective interest rate to the gross carrying amount of the noncredit impaired financial assets.
-For credit-impaired financial assets the interest income is calculated by applying the effective interest rate to the amortized cost of the credit-impaired financial assets.
+For credit-impaired financial assets the interest rate to the amortized cost of the credit-impaired financial assets.